Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Additional Experiments

 \subsection{Probability of Improvement}

-In order to determine the statistical significance of our results, we use the probability of improvement, which is the chance that, in a randomly selected environment, a given algorithm performs better than another \cite{agarwal2022deepreinforcementlearningedge}.
+In order to determine the statistical significance of our results, we use the probability of improvement, which is the chance that, in a randomly selected environment, a given algorithm performs better than another \citep{agarwal2022deepreinforcementlearningedge}.

 We compute the probability of improvement for ICRL compared to MAPPO over all SMAX environments using the max win rate across a training run as the measure of performance, and obtain an estimate of 0.94 with a 95\% bootstrapped confidence interval of $[0.85, 0.99]$.
 When using the final episode win rate instead, we obtain an estimate of 0.86 with a 95\% bootstrapped confidence interval of $[0.73, 0.95]$.
 In both cases, the probability of improvement compared to IPPO is 1.0.